nikosrossolatos/surge-client/README.md

 Surge is a "framework" for SockJS, providing an API on top of SockJS.
 If you come from socket.io like i did, you will find it easier to adjust with SockJS using Surge.

+##Inspiration

+I wanted to build a reliable WebSocket server that i could deploy very fast and have everything i needed in matter of minutes.
+Having a standalone surge server, i can require the library include my socket-server ip and im good to go.
+Using the excellent [pusher](https://pusher.com/) library was also a reason.

 ##How to use

 Surge-client connects automatically with a standalone [surge](https://github.com/spideynr/surge) server.
 Alternatively, you can clone your own surge server and change the ip that surge-client connects to.